Valium is one of many drugs that are routinely screened for in drug tests. It can show up for varying lengths of time, depending on the test.

-Since Valium has a range of effects (sleepiness, confusion, memory loss, sedation, excitement, lowered inhibition) like those of alcohol, the tests are used to identify individuals who are considered to be intoxicated in the workplace.
-Positive test results can identify possible signs of Valium addiction which can cause impairment in the workplace.
+Because Valium and alcohol can have similar effects, tests are used to identify individuals who are considered to be intoxicated in the workplace.
+Positive test results can identify possible signs of Valium addiction, which can cause impairment at work.

 - Method of ingestion

 - Dose taken

 - Use of other drugs